-Belterra Park Gaming, just a little southeast of downtown Cincinnati is only 121 miles away, however I’m not including it on the map as they only have the video lottery terminals rather than real slot machines and therefore is not worth a two hour drive.
+Belterra Park Gaming, just a little southeast of downtown Cincinnati is only 121 miles away, however I’m not including it on the map as they only have the video lottery terminals rather than real slot machines and therefore may not be worth a two hour drive for many of you.

 * Sports betting became legal in the state of Indiana on September 1st, 2019.

 * According to figures from the Indiana Gaming Commission, roughly 77% of all sports bets placed in the state are wagered on mobile phones.

 * The Indiana Grand Racing & Casino, and Harrah’s Hoosier Park Racing & Casino are both owned by Eldorado Resorts, which acquired them via their purchase of Caesars Entertainment.
 As with most other casinos in the chain, the properties are still branded and run by Caesars.